 Saturday Detention - Students may be assigned a Saturday detention for level 1 or level 2 offenses including but not limited to the following reasons: tardy to school, tardy to class, dress code violations, failure to wear your ID, or failure to serve a detention assigned by a teacher.
 Saturday detentions are assigned by the dean of students.
-If a student receives a Saturday detention, he or she must report to the designated room at 8 a.m. on the designated Saturday.
+If a student receives a Saturday detention, he or she must report at the designated time on the designated Saturday.
 Saturday detentions will be 3 hours.
 Breakfast and lunch are not served during Saturday detention.
 Failure to report to Saturday detention may lead to an out of school suspension and a mandatory parent conference.